 How important are these emails?
 According to a separate report by Sanebox, 62% of emails received at professional email accounts are non-essential.

-No wonder professionals often complain about the size of their inboxes—we’re all sending/receiving many emails daily, and only one in three emails received is viewed as essential for work.
+No wonder professionals often complain about the size of their inboxes—we’re all sending and receiving many emails daily, and only one in three emails received is viewed as essential for work.

-Are you guilty of adding to your co-workers’ email clutter by sending spam and/or non-work related emails?
-Or possibly you send work-relevant emails that are misinterpreted as non-essential?
-Whatever the case, email is a major form of business communications—so if you want your emails to be read and regarded with credibility, be sure you are adhering to basic email etiquette.
+Are you guilty of adding to your coworkers’ email clutter by sending spam and/or non-work related emails?
+Are you using the wrong salutations or not including your email signature when addressing someone outside of your organization?
+Whatever the case, email is a major form of business communications—so if you want your professional emails to be read and regarded with credibility, be sure you are adhering to basic email etiquette.

-Below are our top 11 rules of business email etiquette.
+Below are our top 11 business email etiquette tips.
 Which one resonates with you the most?
 Which email etiquette pointers should be added to the list?

 1. Refrain from emotionally-charged emails

-Avoid sending emails when you’re feeling any type of negative emotion, like anger, irritation, frustration.
-Emotionally-charged emails almost always include words and phrases that might make you regret things later.
+Avoid sending emails when you’re feeling any type of negative emotion, like anger, irritation, or frustration.
+Emotionally charged emails almost always include an exclamation point—or words, phrases, emoticons, or emojis—that might make you regret things later.

-Before you send off that email rant or reply to an email that angers you, try cooling off by taking a walk.
-Or, write an uncensored draft that you never actually send.
-Remember that all emails are forwardable, so before sending that email, ask yourself if you want your email to be viewed by everybody—including your supervisor and executives.
+Before you send off that email rant or reply to an email from a coworker that angers you, try cooling off by taking a walk.
+Or, (and this works for a personal email, too) write an uncensored draft that you never actually send.
+Remember that all emails are forwardable, so before sending that email, ask yourself if your email has the right tone?
+Do you want your email to be viewed by everybody—including your supervisor and executives?

-2. Does it have to be an email?
+2. Ask yourself: Does it have to be an email?

-Before opening that new email window, ask yourself: Is there another channel I can use to get this message across (or find this answer)?
+Before opening that new email window, ask yourself: Is there another form of business correspondence I can use to get this message across (or find this answer)?